Canardoux/flutter_sound/README.md

 - Play and Record sounds or music with various codecs.
 (See [the supported codecs here](doc/codec.md#actually-the-following-codecs-are-supported-by-flutter_sound))
 - Play local or remote files specified by their URL.
 - The App playback can be controled from the device lock screen or from an Apple watch
-- Handle playback stream from native (To sync exact time with bridging).
+- Handle playback stream from native (To sync exact time with bridging). [*Not sure to understand what it means!*]

 ## Migration Guides